Toshichi Iwata: Public collections

 Works by Toshichi Iwata have been collected by numerous museums and galleries, including The National Museums of Modern Art, in Tokyo and Kyoto and the Hokkaido Museum of Modern Art in Sapporo, Hokkaido.
 Several of his pieces are held in the Metropolitan Museum of Art, New York.
 A survey of his work in book form was published in Japan in 1993.

 Works bearing the Iwata Glass Company label are often attributed as the work of Toshichi Iwata, or other members of his family, but are hand made art glass produced by workers in his factory.
 The original design for the factory glass was typically created by a member of the Iwata family, especially in the early years of operation.
 Toshichi Iwata was known to join his workers on the factory floor, from time to time, but labeled work should not be attributed to him but to his factory.
 Studio works by Toshichi Iwata were typically accompanied by a wooden tomobako, which he also made and signed.
 His studio works were not signed or labeled.
 Iwata factory produced art glass is also often found in museum and gallery collections, though not always properly attributed.

 Personal life

 Iwata was born on 12 March 1893 in Nihonbashi, Tokyo.
 As a child, Iwata was known as Tojiro.
-Iwata was married to Kuniko "Kuni" Kyuichi, the eldest daughter of sculptor Takeuchi Kyuichi.
+He married Kuniko "Kuni" Kyuichi, the eldest daughter of sculptor Takeuchi Kyuichi.

 The oldest son of Toshichi and Kuniko Iwata, Hisatoshi "Kuri" Iwata, was also a well known glass artist as were Hisatoshi's wife, Itoko and their daughter, Ruri.

 Toshichi Iwata died on 23 August 1980.